Denchyaknow/GitSite_Dencho/content/projects/contracts/2021/AStarMapSystem.md

 commentable: true
 draft: false
 private: false # hide page in search results
-tags: ["Contract", "EditorTools", "A*", "Unity"]
+tags: ["EditorTools", "A*", "Unity"]
-categories: ["2021"] # display at the top of a page alongside a page’s metadata
+categories: ["Contracts", "2021"] # display at the top of a page alongside a page’s metadata
-# featured: true # a page can be displayed in the Featured block on the homepage.
+featured: true # a page can be displayed in the Featured block on the homepage.
 This is useful for sticky, announcement blog posts or selected publications etc.
 ---

 <p>Contracted to make a Custom A* Map System.</p>